simonyost/catchfire-show/_contributors/leonce-crump.md

 location: Atlanta, GA, USA

 profile: true
-summary: Léonce is a veteran of the NFL, community leader, and pastor of Renovation Church in Atlanta.
+excerpt: "Léonce is a veteran of the NFL, community leader, and pastor of Renovation Church in Atlanta.
+Career Path: Professional Athlete to Pastor"
 fire: Professional Athlete to Pastor
 serve:
   who: constituents